ltd08a/Data_Modeling_and_ETL/README.md

 ### Project Files

 create_files.py: A script used to drop and create tables.
-Run this script before you run your other scripts.
+Run this script before the other scripts.
 etl.ipynb: This notebook contains the details of the ETL process.
-etl.py: Uses data from the etl.ipynb notebook to extract and insert data into your tables.
+etl.py: Uses data from the etl.ipynb notebook to extract and insert data into the tables.
-sql_queries.py: A script containing all of your queries.
+sql_queries.py: A script containing all of the queries.
 test.ipynb: A notebook used to check that the data is being inserted and stored properly.
 Star-Schema.png: An ERD generated to show the relationship in the star schema.
-README.md: A file describing the details of teh project.
+README.md: A file describing the details of the project.

 ### Run The Scripts

-1. Run the create_files.py script through the shell to generate your database and tables.
+1. Run the create_files.py script through the shell to generate the database and tables.
-2. Run the etl.py script through the shell to populate your data into the tables.
+2. Run the etl.py script through the shell to populate the data into the tables.
 3. Run the code in the test.ipynb notebook to confirm the data has populated.